-This homemade French dressing has lots of tang, lots of sweetness and good savory flavors, just like the stuff from the bottle, but way better.
-Our Salad Dressing topic is brought to you by Stonyfield Organic.
-Mmmm…their yogurt is so so good.
+This homemade French dressing has lots of tang, lots of sweetness, and good savory flavors, just like the stuff from the bottle, but way better.

-I’ll admit that French Dressing is not my favorite.
-Actually, I don’t like it at all.
-It’s somehow too sweet without much other depth.
+Store-bought French dressing can be too sweet for me.
 So when we decided to make our own version of French dressing we knew we had to make it better somehow.
 And we did.

 French dressing often has paprika in it, which is partly why it has its distinctive color.
 We decided to switch out the regular paprika for some hot Hungarian paprika.
 This stuff is not super spicy but does have way more flavor than regular paprika.
 What it does in the dressing is balance out some of that sweetness with a touch of heat.

 Don’t be tempted to use smoked paprika here.
 Or if you do, only use it for a partial amount.
 Maybe just 1/4 teaspoon at most and the rest regular paprika or the hotter stuff.
-If you used the smoked for the full amount it would be way too overpowering.
+If you used the smoked for the full amount it would be way too overpowering for this dressing recipe.

-The other ingredients in this dressing are mayonnaise, ketchup, oil, cider vinegar and some seasonings.
-You can definitely swap out the mayonnaise for yogurt.
+The other ingredients in this dressing are mayonnaise, ketchup, oil, cider vinegar, and some seasonings.
+If you prefer your French dressing a little more tomato forward, you can add a little tomato paste to yours.
+You can also definitely swap out the mayonnaise for yogurt.
 But know that the excessive vinegar will sometimes make it curdle.
 We found that adding mayonnaise and blending again smoothed it back out.